bkeepers/sanitize-whitelist/README.md

 - The entire whitelist is frozen after the yielded block.
 - #dup behaves as expected and returns a deep clone
-- #to_h creates a hash that can be passed to the sanitize gem
+- #to_hash creates a hash that can be passed to the sanitize gem

 ## Installation